Graduate Survival Guide

 Bicycles: Many students ride their bicycles to campus when the weather is nice.
 There are many bicycles stolen every year from campus, so you MUST lock your bike!
 Believe it or not, but thieves in Boston have figured out how to break Kryptonite U-locks, and will even cut down small trees to free bikes!!!
 Register your bike with the BU Police Department on Harry Agganis Way (next to Nickerson Field) if you want their assistance in locating your bike if it is stolen.

 Zip Car: A convenient service if you only need to use a car infrequently.
 You can sign up online and rent cars by the hour at reasonable rates.
 Zip Cars are available in most neighborhoods in Boston and Cambridge.
-The terms of service can be very strict, be sure you know and follow the rules. http://www.zipcar.com/
+The terms of service can be very strict, be sure you know and follow the rules.
+Plug in your BU ID# for a discount. http://www.zipcar.com/

 South Station: If you want to get out of Boston without using a car, there is a bus terminal and a train station at South Station.
 The bus is an inexpensive way to travel to New York City.